-will execute from time to time operational changes on the VoD infrastructure.
-An AO making use of the ROTV VoD part should be prepared at all time to adapt its infrastructure, devices and systems, as well as its operational procedures to handle those changes.
-In addition it is strongly recommended by that AO will take this into account in the design of its solution, so that impact of future changes will be limited.
-Below a non exhaustive list is given, showing some examples of operational changes that has executed in the past and which will be repeated likely in the future:
+Wyre will execute from time to time operational changes on the VoD infrastructure.
+An AO making use of the Wyre ROTV VoD part should be prepared at all time to adapt its infrastructure, devices and systems, as well as its operational procedures to handle those changes.
+In addition it is strongly recommended by Wyre that AO will take this into account in the design of its solution, so that impact of future changes will be limited.
+Below a non exhaustive list is given, showing some examples of operational changes that Wyre has executed in the past and which will be repeated likely in the future:

 Creation of new VoD regional service areas, or re-organization of existing ones